 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where bradaczekite typically forms.
+Look in fumarole deposits country, the host setting where bradaczekite typically forms.
 If you start seeing lammerite, tenorite, hematite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, aggregates habit, so train your eye for that shape before scanning the outcrop.